Page-Carbajal/Software-Engineering/ReactJS/README.md

 **ref** is a react property.
 It indicates which **property** is binded to **which** control.

 In Angular we experienced auto data binding.
-When the text boxed changed so did the spans.
+When the textbox changed, so did the spans.
 Here the textbox is not fully data binded.
-So we use the button to set the state of the property to the new value in the textbox.
+We use the button to set the state of the property to the new value in the textbox, and trigger the component rendering process

 So.
 Is React re rendering the whole element or what?